csci104/site/homework/index.md

 Each student will be responsible for use Github Classroom to generate a `git` repository for their coding work and also for submission.
 You will be using the **git** source code management tool to maintain your homework code.

+**Note: All deadlines are 11:59 pm Pacific on the indicated date.**

 <h2 id="schedule">Schedule</h2>
 <table class="standard assignments">